-Unfortunately, the natural aging process continues to occur following a breast lift, and gravity continues to exert its pull.
+Unfortunately, the natural aging process continues following a breast lift, and gravity continues to exert its pull.
 It is inevitable that some additional sagging will take place in the years following your breast lift.

 However, with proper maintenance, you should only have to have one breast lift procedure in your life.
-A breast lift essentially resets the clock on your body, and results last for a very long time.
+A breast lift essentially resets the clock on your body, and the results can last for a very long time.

 Factors that can impact the length of your results include:

-- Pregnancy and breast feeding following your breast lift
+- Pregnancy and breastfeeding following your breast lift

 - Skin laxity

-- Weight gain and loss prior to and after your breast lift
+- Weight gain and loss, prior to and after your breast lift

 - Size of breast implants (if augmentation was performed along with the lift)

 A breast lift, like any surgical procedure, will result in some scarring.
 The extent of the scarring will depend on the extent of the surgery.
-A circumareola (or “donut”) mastopexy will result in less scarring, but can also only address a minimal amount of sagging.
+A circumareola (or “donut”) mastopexy will result in less scarring, but can only address a minimal amount of sagging.
 A vertical mastopexy can address larger amounts of sagging, but will result in a larger scar.